KiandaBPM/docs/content/docs/platform/rules/general/_index.md

 If rules have already been created

 1. Select the field or form that contains a rule, for example a button at the end of a form.
-If a field within a form which rules attached this will be indicated within the form, as shown in the example below where the column **Instances** has **1 rule** attached.
+If a field within a form has rules attached to it, this will be indicated within the form, as shown in the example below where the column **Instances** has **1 rule** attached.

    ![Rule attached to a form field](/images/rule-on-a-field.jpg)